mono/md-website/developers/index.md

 ### Submitting Patches

-Patches have to be submitted by using the Pull Request mechanism that github provides.
+Patches have to be submitted by using the Pull Request mechanism that GitHub provides.
 Here is a summary of how it works:

 1. If you don't already have one, you have to create your own fork of the MonoDevelop repository.
-You can do it using the Fork command available in the [main page](http://github.com/mono/monodevelop) of the project in github.
+You can do it using the Fork command available in the [main page](http://github.com/mono/monodevelop) of the project in GitHub.
 2. Make and commit your changes in your forked repository.
 3. In the main page of your forked repository, click on the Pull Request command.
 4. In the Pull Request dialog, enter a descriptive comment of the change and add a recipient.
 You can use following users as recipients: